 Using software to prepare R&D claims

-A lot of accountants use R&D claim software to help them structure the process, gather the costs and write the reports.
+A lot of accountants use R&D claim software to help them structure the process, gather costs and write their reports.
 There are plenty available on the market, and we think they’re a great investment if you’re new to preparing claims, or short on time.

-Most R&D consultants have their own processes established in the firm, or from previous roles, although some do find it helpful.
+Most R&D consultants have their own processes established in the firm, or from previous roles, although some do find R&D software helpful as a way to make their service more consistent.

 We especially recommend combining any use of R&D software with high quality training – so that you know you’re doing all the right things the right way.